Ragnar Lothbrock - Legendary Viking Leader

 Interestingly, Rouen was the capital of Normandy, and it was controlled from 911, by Vikings who pledged allegiance to the French crown.
 In other words, the Normans who conquered England in 1066 were largely of Viking origin.

 In 845, Vikings laid siege to Paris.
 The Vikings were partly pagan and partly Christian by this time, so accordingly the attack was preceded by prayer to the old Norse Gods, and a fast to the Christian one.
 The Vikings defeated the army of Frankish King Charles the Bald and withdrew only after payment of 7,000 pounds of silver. (an immense amount of money during the period)

 Ragnar was a powerful Lord, under Danish King Horik II.
 Although the visual backgrounds of the TV series appears to place him in Norway, it is more likely that he was from Denmark or Sweden.

 All sources agree that Ragnar died in England, although the legends of the cause of his death vary.
 In one story, he is killed by the Northumbrian King Ælla when he is thrown into a pit os venemous snakes.
 In another, he is murdered in East Anglia after befriending Kind Edmund.
 Although the date is sometimes given as 840, that seems unlikely as the invasion of England by Ragnar's sons takes place in 865.

-Whatever the case, we know that the "Great Heathen Army" led by three sons of Ragnar's landed in 865 and commenced a 14 year long war against the small Saxon Kingdoms (Heptarchy) of 9th Century England.
+Whatever the case, we do know that the "Great Heathen Army" led by three sons of Ragnar's landed in 865 and commenced a 14 year long war against the small Saxon Kingdoms (Heptarchy) of 9th Century England.
 It is possible that the invasion may have had to do with avenging the murder of Ragnar.
 An alternative and probably better theory holds that the invasion was to retake lands previously claimed by Ragnar.
 As was common Viking practice, they were more than willing to be paid off to attack some other group.
 The story is told that the King of East Anglia gave the Vikings horses in return for their agreement to attack other kingdoms.